-The second principal field for which SIDD is well adapted is empirical exploration of alternative assumptions concerning the lifecycle hypothesis.
+The second principal field for which SIDD is well adapted is empirical exploration of alternative assumptions concerning the life-cycle hypothesis.
 In this case, the DP framework is a central focus of interest.
-There is a growing literature that uses DP models of saving to test alternative behavioural hypotheses within the life-cycle framework, following the seminal study by Gourinchas and Parker (2002).
+There is a growing literature that uses DP models of saving to test alternative behavioural hypotheses within the life-cycle framework, following the seminal study by [20].
 SIDD is a useful framework for such work because it includes many of the characteristics that are likely to be important determinants of the two key decision margins of the domestic sector: consumption/savings, and labour/leisure.
-Furthermore, accommodation in SIDD of overlapping generations presents important technical advantages for exploring the empirical support for alternative savings assumptions; see van de Ven (2016b) for detailed discussion, and van de Ven and Weale (2010) for a practical example of econometric analysis based on the framework.
-The second of these two studies explores the empirical support for (time inconsistent) quasi-hyperbolic discounting, which has been suggested as a useful approach for capturing the influence of myopia within a rational-agent context. van de Ven and Weale (2010) presents weak econometric evidence in support of quasi-hyperbolic discounting, using differences in the liquidity of pension and non-pension savings for empirical identification.
+Furthermore, accommodation in SIDD of overlapping generations presents important technical advantages for exploring the empirical support for alternative savings assumptions; see [21] for detailed discussion, and [22] for a practical example of econometric analysis based on the framework.
+The second of these two studies explores the empirical support for (time inconsistent) quasi-hyperbolic discounting, which has been suggested as a useful approach for capturing the influence of myopia within a rational-agent context.
+[22] presents weak econometric evidence in support of quasi-hyperbolic discounting, using differences in the liquidity of pension and non-pension savings for empirical identification.